 And we are off to an ominous start.
-Castle Gargantua is a randomly generated dungeon, purely bottom-up, dice-driven mania like the brown books on meth.
+Castle Gargantua is a randomly generated dungeon, purely bottom-up, dice-driven mania like the little brown books on meth.
 Encounters are simply beefed up based on the average character level, with monsters increasing in size as characters increase in level.
 A simple solution that is worked seamlessly into the background of the castle, thus it rocks.
-As a nice touch that is often overlooked, Gargantuan creatures can not suprise people all that well.
+As a nice touch that is often overlooked, Gargantuan creatures cannot surprise people very well, if at all.

 And what of the dungeon proper?
 Ah.
 Here is where it gets interesting.
 There are, broadly speaking, five “types” of locations, centred around a theme.
 You have your Blood rooms, your Lust rooms, your Wine rooms, your Stone rooms and your Gold (unique) rooms.
 Every location type has about 4 rooms, connected in various ways, with randomly determined content and a random number of exits.
 Rooms are connected solely through Player exploration.
-Once 4 rooms have been explored, you roll on a bizarre sort of Snakes and Ladders style board to get the theme for the next 4 rooms.
+Once 4 rooms have been explored, you roll on a bizarre sort of Snakes and Ladders style board to get the theme for the next 4 rooms, with the last tile representing the end of the Dungeon.
 I kind of dig the Snakes and Ladders model since it ensures the Dungeon will be of variable length.
 Whenever you would step on a snake this means you add a weird gate, stairway or secret door or somesuch.
 And voila, instant interesting dungeon material.

-The corridors of the Castle are patrolled by randomly automatons that look like your typical city-guard.
+The corridors of the Castle are patrolled by randomly generated automatons that look like your typical city-guard.
 Each time they are encountered they will be composed of a different substance and have a different special ability.
-The special abilities and the different substances which grant them different immunities or vulnerabilities , making even random encounters (a feature often included more for balance then versimilitude) fresh.
+The special abilities and the different substances which grant them different immunities or vulnerabilities, making even random encounters (a feature often included more for balance then versimilitude) fresh.